 You should not sell jewelry if you find yourself in a financial difficulty.
 You may be tempted to make some money quickly this way if you need it, but you may come to regret such an impulsive decision, especially if the jewelry has emotional value.

 Making sure that a gold buyer has a good reputation in your community is essential.
 Check to see if your gold buyer has any jewelry trade associations that they are a part of.
 These associations often require high ethical standards of their members.

-Pinto Gold is one of Toronto's top jewelry buyers, and we are dedicated to providing our customers with top of the line service.
-We provide secure and quick transactions, and we have earned our client's confidence and trust.
+Pinto Gold is one of Toronto’s top jewelry buyers, and we are dedicated to providing our customers with top of the line service.
+We provide secure and quick transactions, and we have earned our client’s confidence and trust.
 We can give you top dollar for your gold.
 So visit us at our Yonge and Eglinton store front, or contact us online today!